Query Efficiency

 When tuning your Hydrolix queries, it's best to keep the following concepts in mind:

-• Your query will at some point be pulling data from the cloud.
+• Your query will be pulling data from the cloud.
 Limiting how much data and how often your query pulls from the cloud is in your best interest.

 • The data for your query is stored by column, meaning all values that you pull for a particular column are stored contiguously in memory.
 Operating on columns using ClickHouse functions is almost always faster than operating on rows using traditional SQL methods.

-• A JOIN more well-suited to row-oriented databases.
-In our system, JOINs (INNER, OUTER, etc) between two or more large sets should be avoided (with an exception for ARRAY JOINs, which we will go into further!)
+• A JOIN is more well-suited to row-oriented databases.
+In our system, JOINs (INNER, OUTER, etc) between two or more large sets should be avoided (with an exception for ARRAY JOINs, which we will discuss below.)

 Cloud Based Columnar Database

-The Hydrolix HDX data format is a columnar based data format, which means that data is stored as columns rather than rows.
-This kind of structure is really efficient when querying data, especially large and very wide datasets, where disparate columns are required to satisfy a query.
+The Hydrolix HDX data format is a columnar-based data format, which means that data is stored as columns rather than rows.
+This kind of structure is more efficient when querying large and very wide datasets where disparate columns are required to satisfy a query.

 SELECT